 VISIT Melbourne places with historic connections to paleontology, geography, prehistory, cosmology, physics, geometry, gravity, geology, archaeology and sustainability, bio-mimicry, architecture, chemistry, mathematics and biology.

-PARTICIPATE in an entertaining and informative walking tour of old and current infrastructure and buildings that underlie the city centre.
+PARTICIPATE in an entertaining and informative walking tour of historic and current infrastructure, places and buildings that underlie the city centre.

 LEARN about the numbers, design and geography that have helped to inform the evolving technology of the CBD grid.